Key Breed Facts

 They are very well-balanced dogs that boast a very even disposition and are therefore just at home in the field as they are lying in front of an open fire.
 However, they are not the best choice for first time owners because these dogs need to be well handled and trained from a young age by an experienced hand.
-Training has to start early and be consistent throughout their lives.
+Training must start early and be consistent throughout their lives.
 With this said, even the best trained dog may well pick up a scent and be off after it, choosing to ignore any recall commands because their instincts often just get the better of them.

 These dogs are a great choice for people who are familiar with the breed or similar type of hound knowing they would be living with a fun-loving albeit boisterous canine companion.
 They do boast a bit of a stubborn streak which is why it's so important for their training and education to start when dogs are young.
 Waiting until later and not giving a GBGV the right sort of guidance and direction at the right stage of their lives, could result in them becoming unruly and hard to handle.

 If a Basset Griffon Vendeen is not given the right amount of mental stimulation and exercise on a daily basis, boredom quickly sets in and this could result in a dog finding their own way to amuse and entertain themselves which is often displayed in them developing some rather destructive behaviours.
-These dogs are also known to be very good escape artists and therefore if they are allowed to roam around a back garden, the fencing has to be very secure to keep them in.
+These dogs are also known to be very good escape artists and therefore if they are allowed to roam around a back garden, the fencing must be very secure to keep them in.

 The Griffon is a highly intelligent dog, but they are independent by nature and therefore they can be hard to train.
-With this said, in the right hands and with the right sort of training and guidance, these dogs can be taught to obey commands although it has to be said it is not in their natures to be that obedient.
+With this said, in the right hands and with the right sort of training and guidance, these dogs can be taught to obey commands although it must be said it is not in their natures to be that obedient.

 It's essential that puppies be well socialised from a young age and this means introducing them to new situations, other dogs and animals as soon as they have been given all their vaccinations.
-As previously mentioned, these dogs are very skilled escape artists and therefore if they are allowed to run around a garden, the fencing has to be very secure.
+As previously mentioned, these dogs are very skilled escape artists and therefore if they are allowed to run around a garden, the fencing must be very secure.

-Being such a happy, outgoing character, the GBGV loves being around children, but because they can be quite boisterous especially when they are puppies and adolescent dogs, any interaction between the kids and a dogs should be supervised by an adult to make sure nobody gets knocked over and hurt.
+Being such a happy, outgoing character, the GBGV loves being around children, but because they can be quite boisterous especially when they are puppies and adolescent dogs, any interaction between the kids and a dog should be supervised by an adult to make sure nobody gets knocked over and hurt.

-They are also known to get on well with other dogs as long as they are well socialised from a young age.
+They are also known to get on well with other dogs providing they are well socialised from a young age.
 If a Griffon has grown up with a cat in the house, they generally get on well together.
 However, care should be taken when they are around any smaller pets and this includes rabbits because their strong hunting instinct might just get the better of them.